hughbarney/atto/README.md

 # Atto Emacs

+This is Atto v1.22f1 with a small set of additions be Georg Lehner <jorge@at.anteris.net>

 The smallest functional Emacs in less than 2000 lines of C.

 Atto Emacs is inspired by MicroEmacs, Nano, Pico and my earlier project known as Perfect Emacs [1].

 ![Atto screenshot](https://github.com/hughbarney/atto/blob/master/screenshots/atto.png)